 Jade deposits were also found in Siberia, Russia, during the 1800s.
 Russian jade is frequently associated with the renowned Russian jewelry company the House of Fabergé, which produced the famous Fabergé eggs.

 You can find jade bracelets, earrings, necklaces, rings, and more at select online jewelry stores.
 Alternatively, if you’re looking to spend a lot of money and happen to live near Manhattan, New York City, hit up one of the local stores.
 However, bear in mind that online jewelers tend to have wider listings of items and keep more stock than brick-and-mortar stores.
 Their prices are also typically lower.

 However, you need to exercise caution when shopping for jade jewelry items as, unfortunately, not all the online dealers that sell jade jewelry are honest.
-To avoid being duped into buying fake jade jewelry, only shop at reputable stores.
+To avoid being duped into buying fake jade jewelry, only shop at reputable stores, like James Allen and Blue Nile.
 Retailers that are trustworthy typically provide favorable return policies on their products, so be sure to check these before placing any orders.

 March babies are fortunate enough to have two birthstones, namely aquamarine and bloodstone.
 Though very different in appearance, both March birthstones have a reputation for promoting the health of the wearer.
 Aquamarine gems evoke blue skies and calming waters, while the dark green bloodstone with its characteristic red flecks is associated with vitality and strength. […]

 The month of June is one of the few that boasts not one, not two, but three birthstones (August and December also have three birthstones).
 While the traditional June birthstone is pearl, moonstone and alexandrite have been added to the list of modern birthstones.
 Pearl has long been admired as a gemstone, although it is […]